 Chile’s Monetary Policy

-The Central Bank of Chile is responsible for carrying out the country’s monetary policies, with the 5 member board of directors meeting every month.
-Since 1999, an inflation targeting policy framework has been followed by the Chilean Central Bank and the aim is to achieve inflation targets for the year of 3% with a 1%-point tolerance margin to either side.
-Decisions over interest rates are published on the same day as the monetary policy meeting is held with the full minutes of the meeting being published 11 days later.
+The Central Bank of Chile is responsible for implementing the country’s monetary policies, with the five-member board of directors meeting every month.
+Since 1999, an inflation-targeting policy framework has been followed by the Chilean Central Bank, the aim of which is to achieve inflation targets for the year of 3% with a 1%-point tolerance margin to either side.
+Decisions over interest rates are published on the same day as the monetary policy meeting is held, with the full minutes of the meeting being published 11 days later.
 These minutes explain the analysis of all policy options and how each member voted.
-Monetary policy reports are also published by the bank every quarter which discuss the board’s opinion on recent and short-term, medium term and long term trends regarding inflation and how that will affect monetary policy decisions.
+Monetary policy reports are also published by the bank every quarter, which discuss the board’s opinion on recent and short-term, medium-term and long-term trends regarding inflation, and how that will affect monetary policy decisions.

 The Chilean Economy

-Chile ranks 44th in the world in terms of its GDP and has a market based economy which is recognised for its sound economic policies, healthy banks and strong foreign trade links.
+Chile ranks 44th in the world in terms of its GDP, and has a market-based economy which is recognised for its sound economic policies, healthy banks and strong foreign trade links.
 These factors combine to give the country one of the strongest ratings in sovereign bonds in the whole of South America.
-The country has adopted a policy of countercyclical budgets to accumulate over US$20 billion in surplus sovereign wealth funds held away from the country which can be used for financing fiscal stimuli in times of economic downturn.
-Chile’s top industries include lithium, copper, fish processing, food stuffs, steel, iron, wood products, textiles, cement and transportation equipment.
-The Chilean economy is quite dependent upon its exports and they represent about a third of the country’s GDP.
+The country has adopted a policy of counter-cyclical budgets to accumulate over US$20 billion in surplus sovereign wealth funds, held outside the country, which can be used for financing fiscal stimuli in times of economic downturn.
+Chile’s top industries include lithium, copper, fish processing, foodstuffs, steel, iron, wood products, textiles, cement and transportation equipment.
+The Chilean economy is quite dependent upon its exports, which represent about a third of the country’s GDP.
 Around 75% of total exports are made up of commodities, and copper alone accounts for about 19% of these.
-Despite a slow down in real growth during 1999, Chile’s real growth has continued to be around 4% per year over the last decade.
-Chile is committed to trade liberalisation and holds trading agreements with more than 60 countries and regions such as the EU, the USA, Mexico, South Korea, India and China.
+Despite a slowdown during 1999, Chile’s real growth has continued to be around 4% per year over the last decade.
+Chile is committed to trade liberalisation, and holds trading agreements with more than 60 countries and regions such as the EU, the USA, Mexico, South Korea, India and China.